Makassar people

 Nowadays, the Makassar diaspora could be found across regions beyond their native homeland in southern Sulawesi; in Indonesia itself, the Makassar diaspora could be found in several regions of the Nusa Tenggara islands, the Pangkajene islands, parts of Sangkarang and Kangean archipelagoes, the Selayar Islands (known as Selayar people), the Sumenep and Pamekasan regions of Madura, parts of Kalimantan island, and so on.
 Meanwhile outside of Indonesia, the diasporic Makassar community could be found in Insular Southeast Asia and its vicinity (such as Australia, Thailand, etc.), as well as some African countries (such as Mozambique in Eastern Africa and South Africa in Southern Africa).
-It is also believed that the Makassar people are the cradle of Madagascar people (with migration route began from Southern Sulawesi to Southern Kalimantan, next to Java' around Sunda Strait, and straight to Madagascar), with tons of similarity could be found between the two.
+It is also believed that the Makassar people migrated to Madagascar (with the migration route starting from Southern Sulawesi to Southern Kalimantan, next to Java' around Sunda Strait, and then to Madagascar).